Tutorial, part 6: Connecting to external services#

 Suppose your Hacker News pipeline in Dagster has picked up momentum, and your stakeholders want to learn more about who is using it.
 You are tasked with analyzing how many people sign up for Hacker News.

-In the scaffolded Dagster project you made in Part 2 of the tutorial, you may have noticed a directory called resources with an __init__.py file in it.
+In the scaffolded Dagster project you made in Part 2 of the tutorial, you may have noticed a file called resources.py.
 It exposes a resource called DataGeneratorResource.
 This resource generates simulated data about Hacker News signups.
 You'll use this resource to get the data needed to produce an asset for analysis.

 The signup data from Hacker News is fake and generated by the library.
 This is simulated data and should not be used for real use cases.